State's cases rise by 5,730, lowest since mid-November; deaths increase 206

 Cases: Increased by 395,513, with the last time cases were under 400,000 was 392,593 on Oct.
 20 and after a record 845,285 Jan.
 8. One Sunday ago, the cases were 490,667

 Sweden, which has been doing "herd immunity," no data and is at 11,591.
-Neighboring Norway remained at 564 for the second day in row, as well as 173 more cases.
+Neighboring Norway 3 deaths to rise to 567, as well as 153 more cases.

 China: the original epicenter of the world, reported one death Tuesday and another one week ago after announcing only one since April 27, a new verification on May 17, and is 49th behind Bosnia and Herzegovina with 4,636.
 China added 42 cases Monday.